-The policy for remote learning that demonstrates on understanding of how to follow safeguarding procedures when planning remote education strategies and teaching remotely.
 The school maintains the capability to provide remote education when it is not possible for some or all of their pupils to attend in person.
-(All IT policies are located in the Policies folder on the google drive) Filtering and monitoring Refer KCSIE 2023, para 141 https://www.gov.uk/government/publications/providing-remote-education-guidance-forschools
+(All IT policies are located in the Policies folder on the google drive) Filtering and monitoring standards are adhered to and a DSL has robust oversight of the arrangements to meet those standards.